 North Fork Kern River Trail is a 1.4 mile moderately trafficked out and back trail located near Springville, California that features a waterfall and is good for all skill levels.
-The trail offers a number of activity options and is accessible from March until November.
+The trail offers a number of activity options and is best used from March until November.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash